whale-labs/ant-design/components/table/demo/ellipsis.md

     key: '2',
     name: 'Jim Green',
     age: 42,
+    address:
-    address: 'London No. 2 Lake Park, London No. 2 Lake Park',
+      'London No. 2 Lake Park, London No. 2 Lake ParkLondon No. 2 Lake Park, London No. 2 Lake ParkLondon No. 2 Lake Park, London No. 2 Lake ParkLondon No. 2 Lake Park, London No. 2 Lake ParkLondon No. 2 Lake Park, London No. 2 Lake Park',
     tags: ['loser'],
   },
   {